wp-plugins/nex-forms-express-wp-form-builder/readme.txt

 11. Example Form in theme

 == Changelog ==

+= 3.4 =
+* FIXED: HTTPS problem with loading styles and scripts
+* FIXED: UTF-8 issue with mail methods that sent garbage characters in autoreponder emails and admin emails
+* FIXED: Autoresponder not retrieving saved data
+* ADDED: Password Field
+* ADDED: Date format settings for date-picker (save form or preview to see effect on field)
+* ADDED: Language selection for date-picker (save form or preview to see effect on field)
+* ADDED: Ability to have same name labels but different field names vie new field name setting
+* ENHANCED: Conditional logic.
+Panel/grid selection is now possible as well as single field selection for targeting

+= 3.3 =
+* NEW FEATURE: Export to PDF via new add-on
+* FIXED: Saving new form issue
+* FIXED: Saving Auto responder issue

+= 3.2 =
+* NEW MAIN FEATURE: Sticky Forms - Add sticky paddels to hide and show forms (top, left, right and bottom) Found in widgets section.
+* NEW MAIN FEATURE: Thumbs Single Selection Field - Add images (ie: product) to be used to select in a form.
+* NEW MAIN FEATURE: Thumbs Multi Selection Field - Choose more then one thumbnail selection.
+* NEW MAIN FEAUTRE: Email Setup - Configure emailing with SMTP, PHP Mailer, WordPress Mailer or striaght PHP mailing function.
+SMTP includes optional authentication settings
+* NEW MAIN FEAUTRE: Form entries page - View and export all form entries from all forms
+* NEW MAIN FEAUTRE: Global settings page - Configure various settings
+* NEW FEATURE: Add unlimited hidden fields
+* NEW FEATURE: Custom form action or ajax
+* NEW FEATURE: Custom form method
+* NEW FEATURE: Javascript Trouble Shooter - enqueue/dequeue scipts in case of javascript confict with 3rd party plugins or themes.
+* NEW FEATURE: Styling Trouble Shooter - enqueue/dequeue styles in case of display interference from 3rd party plugins or themes.
+* NEW FEATURE: Admin Config - Includes settings involving nex-forms admin inclusions like widgets
+* NEW FEATURE: Form duplication with a single click
+* NEW FEATURE: Popup forms for widgets
+* NEW FEATURE: Popup forms button color selection (bootstrap style)
+* NEW FEATURE: Forms selection for view and export
+* NEW FEATURE: Ajax pagination for Form entries
+* NEW FEATURE: Ajax Column sorting for form entries
+* ADDED: Date Time display for forms entries - Shows date and time the form was submmited
+* ADDED: User field for form entries - show the usernamke if logged in when completing a form
+* ADDED: User IP field for form entries - Shows IP address
+* ADDED: Page field for form entries - Shows where the form was submmited from
+* ADDED: Form name field for form entries - Shows the form name that was submmited
+* ADDED: Bath delete form entries
+* ADDED: Modal popup display for form entry data
+* ADDED: Tabbed selection for settings
+* ADDED: Ajax saving for global settings
+* ADDED: Thumb Size selection
+* ADDED: Icon selection for thumb selection
+* ADDED: Column selection for thumbs display
+* ADDED: Drag handel to field on form canvas
+* FIXED: Popup displaying when tabing on none required fields
+* FIXED: Overl grid style display
+* ENHANCED: Optimised DOM to make use of minimum output
+* ENHANCED: Optimised scripts and styles for page load performance
+* ENHANCED: Page load - YSlow raking = 89/100 with 10+ forms on a single page!, YSlow raking = 94/100 with 1 form on a page!!
+* ENHANCED: Admin load speed - no external calls are made

+= 3.1 =
+* ADDED: Custom Background image up-loader for form fields and bootstrap panels
+* ADDED: Background settings: background-position, background-size, background-repeat
+* ADDED: Instant preview for form themes add-on to try before buy
+* ADDED: NEW HTML Field - Embed HTML into forms
+* ENHANCED: Back-end usability with a few styling changes
+* ENHANCED: Overall speed and performance and CSS.
+* FIXED: Multi-step forms functionality - next and previous buttons that sometimes skipped steps
+* FIXED: Multi-step forms styling - next and previous buttons that were vertically off line
+* FIXED: Auto populate countries, us states and languages
+* FIXED: Auto populate allowed file type extensions for file up-loaders
+* FIXED: Grid styling when it comes to panels, steps and extreme nesting
+* FIXED: Label to top (bootstrap class col-sm-12 not col-sm-10)
+* FIXED: Check box issue only submitting one value instead of an array
+* FIXED: Some styling interference from themes

+= 3.0.1 =
+* FIXED: Default bootstrap styling issue regarding grids

 = 3.0 =
 * FIXED: "Form title can not be empty" bug
 * FIXED: Overcome styling interference from themes